Pyr-000/YetAnotherStableDiffusion/README.md

 - `-rnc`/`--re-encode` can be used to specify a path to an image or folder of images, which will be re-encoded using the VAE of the loaded model.
 This uses the latents stored in image metadata.
 - `-sel`/`--static-embedding-length` sets a static prompt embedding length, disabling dynamic length functionality.
 A value of 77 (text encoder length limit) should be used to reproduce results of previous/other implementations.
 - `-mc`/`--mix_concat` switches the prompt mixing mode to concatenate multiple prompt embeddings together instead of calculating a weighted sum.
 Applied when combining prompts with `;;` or interpolating between prompts.
 See [Usage & Features](#usage--features)
+- `-lop`/`--lora-path` can be used to specify a path to a LoRA embedding file (.pt or .safetensors).
+The script will attempt to load it via diffusers attn_procs, lora_diffusion or the lora converter.
+- `-low`/`--lora-weight` can be used to specify the weight with which LoRA embeddings loaded via `-lop` are applied.
+Sometimes referred to as 'alpha'.

 # Precision
 When switching the precision of either the unet or the latents between full (fp32) and half (fp16), there will be a small difference in outputs.